touv/dateable/readme.md

 dateable.format(date, format); // I went to the moon in 2009.
 I think it was a Saturday in May
 ```
-You can also get the answer to simple questions, such as:
+You can also get the answers to simple questions, such as:

 ```javascript
 var date = new Date(2008, 4, 20);